 10 Best Theme Parks to Visit in Japan

-From Tokyo Disneyland to Universal Studios Japan, here are top theme parks in Japan
+From Tokyo Disneyland to Universal Studios Japan, here are must-visit theme parks/amusement parks in Japan

 1. Tokyo Disneyland